harrypotter0/final_year_project/README.md

 ![Youtube-Productivity Logo](icons/logo.png)

+## Features
+* It prevents wastage of time by tagging videos on the basis of their content (currently).
+* Tagged videos can be used for recommendation system on You-Tube.

+## Steps to use locally: (currently not available on chrome store)
-* Clone the repository ``.
+* Clone the repository `git clone https://github.com/harrypotter0/final_year_project`.
 * After cloning the repository go to settings in Chrome browser and select extension.
-* Get your Big Huge Labs API key.
+* Get your Big Huge Labs API key and use it for returning the response.

 ![Extension](images/extension.png)

-* Toggle Developer mode to On and select **Load Unpacked** and select Knowledge-Value and click on Open.
+* Toggle Developer mode to On and select **Load Unpacked**, select Youtube-Productivity and click on Open.

 ![Developer Mode](images/devMode.png)